How to work from home and homeschool

 Check our article on unexpected homeschooling for more tips.

 Khan Academy is great for free maths and science courses.
 Udemy has a plethora of courses, especially for older kids.
 And there is always Lynda for older kids as well.
 Maths Online is an Australian resource.
-You probably know of more, so utilise these platforms as much as you can.
-But don’t rely on them fully – you have your child at home with you.

 You don’t need a heap of books